-There’s a few steps to take before pursuing a community online to ensure you are recruiting a true and loyal network of brand supporters.
-Here’s our tips on what and how to get your content in front of the people who will become your community online.
+There are a few steps to take before pursuing a community online to ensure you are recruiting a true and loyal network of brand supporters.
+Here are our tips on what and how to get your content in front of the people who will become your community online.

 Find your community online

 It is a marketing basic to have a presence on social media giants such as Facebook, Twitter, and Instagram.
 However, avoid sticking to just the obvious.
 Delve into relevant online forums, social media groups and websites to reach out to your target audience in more ways than one.

 Depending on your target audience, some of the most logical choices could be Mumsnet for parents or LinkedIn for businesses.
 But, the smartest marketing pro knows where to find their niche.
 They invest in building and sustaining a community online with a focus on quality over quantity.
 The end game is recruiting brand advocates or ambassadors, and you only need a dedicated handful to make that work.

 Although you can create your own community online, or tap into existing ones, sometimes it is best to do neither.
 This doesn’t mean giving yourself the day off though.
 Conversations may well be happening where you have no control over what is being said.
 This is why social listening is so important.
 It is especially worthwhile when a study found that word-of-mouth marketing has influenced 74% of buyers in their purchasing decisions.
 It is crucial to be aware of what’s being said about your brand online, even if you don’t directly contribute to it.